Privacy

 5. Requests to exercise your rights

-You may request to exercise these rights by:
+You may request to exercise your privacy rights by:

 As required or permitted under applicable law, please note that we may take steps to verify your identity before granting you access to information or acting on your request to exercise your rights.
 We may limit our response to your exercise of the above rights as permitted under applicable law.